Tom Harvey: Career

-Harvey is Chair of hip-hop dance theatre company BirdGang Ltd and a Trustee of Peter Marlow Foundation.
-Harvey was founder and CEO of London-based festival SohoCreate.
-The festival explored creativity and championed creative people and their work.
+Harvey is Chair of hip-hop dance theatre company BirdGang Ltd and a Trustee of the Peter Marlow Foundation.
+Harvey was the founder and CEO of London-based festival SohoCreate.
 Harvey was Chief Executive of Northern Film & Media, the creative industries development agency for North East England.
-The company invests in creative people, ideas and companies, working in film, television, web, mobile, games and music.

-With North Star Ventures, Harvey helped raise £6m now invested in a range of film and tv projects.
 Harvey is an Executive Producer on One Night in Turin directed by James Erskine, and feature films Rising Tide, No Place To Hide, Frank, directed by Richard Heslop and Unconditional, directed by Bryn Higgins.

 Harvey began working in the media industry at David Puttnam's feature film company Enigma Productions.
-He then worked as an Assistant Director, Production Manager and Producer across a range of productions, including US and UK movies, television films and series, documentaries, short films and pop promos, including Happy Mondays and New Order, including their controversial promo Touched by the Hand of God, directed by Kathryn Bigelow.
+He then worked as an Assistant Director, Production Manager and Producer on US and UK movies, television films and series, documentaries, short films and pop promos, including Happy Mondays and New Order, including their controversial promo Touched by the Hand of God, directed by Kathryn Bigelow.

 He ran the Edinburgh International Television Festival for three years, developing the festival strands for young people, TVYP and TV25.
-He worked in senior management at the BBC as Commissions and Strategy Executive on BBC2 for Michael Jackson and as Manager of the Independent Commissioning Group for Jane Root.
-He was Managing Director of online interactive entertainment company XPT with Tim Wright and Rob Bevan.
+He worked in senior management at the BBC as a Commissions and Strategy Executive on BBC2 and as Manager of the Independent Commissioning Group He was Managing Director of online interactive entertainment company XPT with Tim Wright and Rob Bevan.